bfox9900/ASMFORTH/ASMFORTH Overview.md

 ## Background
 ASMFORTH II is the result of experiments in creating a "machine Forth" for the TI-99.
-Machine Forth is an idea create by Charles Moore, the inventor of Forth, during the time that he was developing his own two-stack CPUs.
+Machine Forth is an idea created by Charles Moore, the inventor of Forth, during the time that he was developing his own two-stack CPUs.
+ Machine Forth could be thought of as the Assembler for Chuck's two stack architecture CPUs.

 Machine Forth drives the simplicity of code generation to an extreme.
 The primitive operations of the Forth language like fetch, store or plus directly